arunsundaram50/udise-district-block-extraction/README.md

 # udise-district-block-extraction
-Extract udise district &amp; block
+Extract UDISE district &amp; block

 ## The input is obtained from one of these URLs
 - <https://src.udiseplus.gov.in/home;jsessionid=722157EB55AD128D08F78BA866301DC0>